 A final ethical consideration concerns the biases that are inherent in qualitative work, for example how the researcher's own experiences influence how they engage with the data and the interpretations that they make (King, 1996; Smith et al., 2009).
 This is particularly relevant for this study, as the topic under study has personal resonance for the principal investigator.
 My own experiences of mild waves of negative affect during breastfeeding may have contributed to my belief that research in this field is important and necessary.
 Simultaneously, my identity as a breastfeeding mother might contribute to the ability to truly understand and empathise with the participants in their navigation of the complex area of mothering and related identities.
-Acknowledging, understanding and being mindful of one's own pre-conceptions as a researcher is an essential aspect of conducting qualitative research as this enables participants to share their narratives as they have been experienced (Adame, other members of the research team may serve the function of bringing personal biases into awareness and testing out interpretations.
+Acknowledging, understanding and being mindful of one's own pre-conceptions as a researcher is an essential aspect of conducting qualitative research as this enables participants to share their narratives as they have been experienced (Adame, 2012; Smith et al., 2009).
+Shenton (2003) suggests that open dialogue with supervisors or other members of the research team may serve the function of bringing personal biases into awareness and testing out interpretations.